zevtyardt/proxy.rs/README.md

 </div>

-## What's new
+## What's New

-- **increase performance by 300%**. now it only takes 3-5 seconds to search and check 1 proxy
+- **Improved Performance**: Experience a remarkable **300% increase in performance**.
+Searching and checking a single proxy now only takes 3-5 seconds.
-- **reduce memory consumption by 35%**. now it only takes 200-300 mb of memory
+- **Reduced Memory Consumption**: Enjoy a more optimized memory usage with a **35% reduction**.
+The tool now operates efficiently, requiring only 200-300 MB of memory.
-- **added serve feature**. now you can run local proxy server directly from proxy-rs (beta)
+- **New Feature: Serve**: Run a local proxy server directly from proxy-rs (beta).
+Seamlessly host your own proxy server for enhanced flexibility and control.

 ## Preview
 ![Proxy.rs Preview](./images/preview.svg)